16 Types of Calathea Plants Varieties with Names and Pictures

 Calathea crocata, Eternal Flame

-Calathea crocata commonly called Eternal Flame Plant is one unique member of the Calathea group which has quite plain foliage but it is popular for its display of erect orange-red flowers.
+Eternal Flame Plant is one unique member of the Calathea group which has quite plain foliage but is popular for its display of erect orange-red flowers.

 The common name, 'Eternal Flame', is in reference to the spectacular, long-lasting blooms that it produces in summer.
-The blooms can last for 2 to 3 months.
+The blooms can last for 2 to 3 months and places it among the best flowering plants for the home or office space.

 3. Calathea fasciata (Goeppertia fasciata)

-Calathea fasciata (Goeppertia fasciata) grows in clumps to a height of about 1-2 ft.
-Read on how to grow and care for Calathea fasciata.
+Read on how to grow and care for Calathea fasciata (Goeppertia fasciata)

 Rattlesnake Calathea, Rattlesnake Plant, Calathea lancifolia

-Rattlesnake Calathea or Calathea lancifolia is a perennial plant which bears slender pale-green leaves which are heavily marked above with dark blotches and have purple undersides.
+Rattlesnake Calathea is a perennial plant which bears slender pale-green leaves which are heavily marked above with dark blotches and have purple undersides and grows in clumps to a height of about 2-3 feet.

-Calathea lancifolia which also goes by the botanical names Goeppertia lancifolia and Goeppertia insignis is a member of the Marantaceae family.
+Calathea lancifolia which also goes by the botanical names Goeppertia lancifolia and Goeppertia insignis is one of the most popular plants on account of its ease of care and interesting foliage.

 5. Calathea leopardina (Calathea Freddie)